nhu92/Mixed-DNA-Project/08-EstimateMixedNumber.md

 The additional information were simply collected from the exon number.
 By using bash command `while read mix; do echo $mix; grep ">" ${mix}/exon_extracted/*.fasta | wc -l ; echo "Unique Exon Number:"; ls ${mix}/exon_extracted/ | wc -l ; done < mixed_list.txt`, the number of exon hits and the unique exons found on sample can be extracted.
 The result could potentially be the adjustment of the final cumulative values.

+After today's meeting, there are several tests we can do for the next week:

+1. Add some testing points between 50 to 25k range
+2. Add replicates to the proportional mix data
+3. Considering the gene reference selection.
+By curated selection vs. the random sampling
+4. Considering criteria of reference sequence selection as well
+5. Wrap up for a poster content